 If you are new to cleaning with water and high quality microfiber, then start with e-cloth you will not be disappointed.
 And your hard earned dollars will be able to go so much further and you will be able to get so much more, yay!

-If you work or tend to be outside the home most days, then the BacLock feature might not be worth the extra money for the cleaning cloths.
+If you work or tend to be outside the home most days, then the Norwex BacLock feature might not be worth the extra money for the cleaning cloths.
 Like I mentioned above, I only feel that this really benefits me in the areas I am constantly cleaning throughout the day.

-When deciding on which company to purchase from take time to think through where you would be replacing sponges, paper towels, and other rags or cloths for your cleaning needs and how often you perform those cleaning tasks to determine if you think you would need the extra level of BacLock technology.
+When deciding on which company to purchase from take time to think through where you would be replacing sponges, paper towels, and other rags or cloths for your cleaning needs and how often you perform those cleaning tasks to determine if you think you would need the extra level of the Norwex BacLock technology.

 Please note, both cloths are designed to easily rinse away contaminates when your are finished using them and to dry out when hung by the labels.
 This alone prevents the smelly cloth and cross contamination issues that many regular cotton cloths have.